PennyLaneAI/pennylane/doc/quickstart/interfaces/numpy.rst

 Via the QNode class
 ^^^^^^^^^^^^^^^^^^^

-Sometimes, it is more convenient to instantiate a :class:`~.QNode` object directly, for example, if you would like to reuse the same quantum function across multiple devices, or even using different classical interfaces:
+In the :ref:`introduction <pl_intro>` it was shown how to instantiate a :class:`~.QNode` object directly, for example, if you would like to reuse the same quantum function across multiple devices, or even using different classical interfaces:

 .. code-block:: python